Thinking about

 There are a number of steps in becoming a foster carer, the below details the process:

-All prospective foster carers will need to provide a National Police Clearance Certificate, apply for a Working with Children Card and undertake the Department for Communities online ‘Form 395’ screening check.
+Uplyft will assist all prospective foster carers to obtain a National Police Clearance Certificate, apply for a Working with Children Card and undertake the Department for Communities online ‘Form 395’ screening check.

-Letters will be sent to personal and work referees seeking information about you and your family.
+Uplyft will make phone calls and send email to personal and work referees seeking information about you and your family.

-Upon the successful return of the Police Clearance and Department for Child Protection information, Wanslea will initiate the formal assessment process.
+Once Uplyft’s team receives the Police Clearance and Department for Child Protection information, we will initiate the formal assessment process.
+Once Uplyft has received your screening clearances, we will initiate the formal assessment process.

-Assessments will take between 3-4 interviews and will cover Family History /Family Life/Family Relationships/Social History/Understanding Fostering and Responding to children in care.
+Assessment will take approximately four interviews and will cover Family History /Family Life/Family Relationships/Social History/Understanding Fostering and Responding to children in care.

-All Foster Carers will need to undertake Cultural Awareness training.
+In addition, Foster Carers will also need to undertake Uplyft Cultural Awareness training.

-Once the assessment is complete and the assessor determines that you are suitable to be recommended as a Foster Carer, you will be invited to attend a panel at Wanslea.
-The panel is made up of senior staff in Wanslea’s Foster Care program, a cultural representative, independent representative and your assessor.
+Once the assessment is complete and the assessor determines that you are suitable to be recommended as a Foster Carer, you will be invited to attend a panel at Uplyft.
+The panel is made up of senior staff in Uplyft’s Foster Care program, a cultural representative, independent representative and your assessor.
 You will be asked some questions in relation to your Foster Care assessment to determine your suitability.
+Following panel, you will hear back from us with a decision within 48 hours.

-All approved foster carers will be inducted into Wanslea Foster Care before their first placement.
+All approved foster carers will be inducted into Uplyft Foster Care before their first placement.

 Please fill in the form